COVID-19 Vaccines for Children

 Frequently Asked Questions

-Are the potential COVID-19 vaccine side effects the same in children as they are in adults?
+What are the potential COVID-19 vaccine side effects in children ?

 • redness, swelling, or feeling sore where you had the needle